SavoniaUAS/sami-analysis/README.md

                     "forecast", "TTR", "quantmod", "KernSmooth", "tictoc"))
 ```

-  - **Install snapshot of packages in the project folder**
+  ii. **Install snapshot of packages to the project folder**

-    If you want to install packages used when this application was made use the following command.
+    If you want to install packages used when this application was made, use the following command.
 This installs [checkpoint](https://cran.r-project.org/web/packages/checkpoint/vignettes/checkpoint.html)-package which is in turn used to install other required packages to the project folder.
 The first run will take some time because it installs many packages, but subsequent runs will be much faster.
 Only checkpoint-package is installed globally to your R system and other packages are used only in this application.
 Installing required packages may take as long as 30 minutes on the first run.
 Wait patiently.
 A browser window will open after installation.

 ```
 > source("run.R")